 Lastly, sonographic assessment of the aorta includes assessing for the occurrence of an undulating intimal flap, the pathognomonic finding that is 100% specific for aortic dissections.
 Strict blood pressure management and emergent surgical consultation are mandated.

 There are no known complications from the sonographic assessment of the abdominal aorta.
 Limitations include body habitus, bowel gas, and operator experience.
-Instead of a limited evaluation of the abdominal aorta, consider advanced imaging based on the patient's hemodynamic status.
+In lieu of a limited evaluation of the abdominal aorta, consider advanced imaging based on the patient's hemodynamic status.

 More than 90% of abdominal aortic aneurysms occur below the renal arteries.
 By scanning to the level of the bifurcation, providers ensure complete visualization of the aorta.